osmosis-labs/docs/developing/dapps/get_started/README.md

      Cosmwasm with LocalOsmosis
     </div>
     <div class="text">
-      Getting started with building dApps with Osmosis
+      Compile, upload and interact with a contract in the Osmosis blockchain.
     </div>
   </a>